 Vietnam and Brazil are forging a future of mutual development, bridging continents through their shared history and new partnerships.

-Nguyen Lan Huong, Chairwoman of the Hanoi Committee of the Vietnam Fatherland Front, presents a commemorative gift to the Communist Party of Brazil.
+Nguyen Lan Huong, Chairwoman of the Vietnam Fatherland Front of Hanoi, presents a commemorative gift to the Communist Party of Brazil.
 Photos: Contributing photographer

 The delegation visited Rio de Janeiro's historic Lapa neighborhood, where President Ho Chi Minh lived among Brazilian dockworkers and laborers in 1912, learning from their solidarity and resilience.
 In honor of this historical connection, the government of Rio de Janeiro is planning to honor Ho Chi Minh in Lapa Square, one of the city's central public spaces, with a monument dedicated to his time there, and is considering renaming a street "Vietnam".
 This gesture symbolizes the shared history and enduring solidarity between Vietnam and Brazil, paving the way for stronger cultural and people-to-people ties.